GIS analyst salaries in a growing industry

 How to learn GIS to get a job?

 Getting a bachelor’s degree can provide general skills to success, but sometimes you need more specific skills to obtain the job that you want.
-More specific skills can be found through ESRI Academy or earn a GIS Certificate in programs such as Bootcamp GIS.
+More specific skills can be found through ESRI Academy or earn a GIS Certificate in 6 months in an online platform such as Bootcamp GIS.
 The value of a GIS Certificate will depend on the skills you get from the courses.
 It’s common to find college classes that are general in nature like an ‘Intro to cartography’.
 It’s also common to find classes by all commercial vendors that are software specific.
 Another good option is to find project based GIS classes taught by subject matter experts.
-Jobs in GIS are becoming more popular by the day and upward mobility is fairly easy if you gain skills in developing and maintaining the map system rather than making a map.
-By doing this, you can improve your career competitiveness and salary potential almost immediately.
-Does anyone have any other skills they have found to be attractive to employers?
-If so, please list for our audience.
+Careers in GIS are becoming more popular by the day and upward mobility is fairly easy if you gain skills in developing and maintaining the map system rather than making a map.
+By doing this, you can improve your career competitiveness for higher GIS jobs salary almost immediately.